-We propose a multihopping decode and forward (MDF) protocol that specifies the scheduling and coding strategies to maximize the information flow in two-stage relay networks.
 The schedule decides the time-sharing between the states of the half-duplex network.
-The coding strategy decides the rate of information flow in each state.
-Comparison with the cut-set bound shows that the performance of the proposed MDF scheme is good for several channel conditions.
+The coding strategy decides the rate of information flow in each states.
+Comparison with the cutset bound shows that the performance of the proposed MDF scheme is good for several channel conditions.
 Under suitably defined strong and weak interference conditions, the achieved rate by the proposed MDF protocol is shown to be close to capacity.
 The specific contributions are as follows: (i) we have used information-theoretic rate regions for interference networks in the optimization of multistage relay communications, (ii) we propose a heuristic two path two state (2P2S) schedule, (iii) we design a coding strategy within a state for appropriate information flow in the 2P2S schedule using dirty paper coding (DPC), superposition coding (SC) and successive interference cancellation (SIC), (iv) we prove that the MDF scheme has a gap to capacity of at most 0.5 bits in the low rate regime, when the links satisfy certain strong and weak interference conditions.

 Related work and comparisons: Gaussian relay networks with arbitrary topology have been studied in [7], [8].
-The constant gap to capacity in [7], [8] is proportional to the number of nodes in a network and the gap is about 90 bits/unit-time for the network studied in this article.
-However, our results are for rates around 1 bit/unit-time.
+The constant gap to capacity in [7], [8] is proportional to the number of nodes in a network and is not optimized for specific topologies like the diamond channel or the two-stage relay network.
 The authors of [7] have elaborated on the low rate regime in their paper where they provide a closeness to cut-set bound result based on orthogonalization, i.e., interference avoidance.
-Our numerical results show significant improvement over interference avoidance.
+We operate in the low rate regime and our numerical results show significant improvement over interference avoidance.